anegg0/gr0wing-hugo/content/posts/2012-07-28-4-reasons-why-failure-is-a-power-tool.md

 What about you?

-Do you still hesitate to take the messy path of &#8220;try, fail, do it again&#8221;?
+Do you still hesitate to take the messy path of "try, fail, do it again"?

 Do you really believe you have a choice?